- Country: Rwanda

-Kevin lives with his mother and father.
-Kevin's mother is Sometimes Employed.
+Fabrice lives with his mother and father.
+Fabrice's mother is Sometimes Employed.
 Her occupation is Agriculture / Farmer.
-Kevin's father is Sometimes Employed.
+Fabrice's father is Sometimes Employed.
 His occupation is Agriculture / Farmer.
-Kevin has 1 sibling living in the household.
-Kevin helps with the following duties at home: Running Errands.
-Kevin's favourite activities and interests include: Art or Drawing, Ball Games, Group Games, and Hide and Seek.
-Activities that Kevin enjoys through the church are: Sunday School/Church.
-At the compassion centre Kevin's favourite activities are: Spending Time with Friends.
-Kevin attends school.
-He is in the equivalent of kindergarten.
-Kevin's favourite subject is Language.
+Fabrice has 1 sibling living in the household.
+Fabrice is not required to help with family duties at home due to age.
+Fabrice's favourite activities and interests include: Group Games, Hide and Seek, and Soccer or Football.
+Activities that Fabrice enjoys through the church are: Sunday School/Church.
+At the compassion centre Fabrice's favourite activities are: Playing Games and Singing Songs.
+Fabrice attends school.
+He is in the equivalent of preschool.
+Fabrice's favourite subject is Language.
 His performance in school is Average.
-Kevin's family lives in the area of Ngera in Rwanda.
+Fabrice's family lives in the area of Rusenge in Rwanda.

 Rwanda consists mainly of grassy uplands and hills that extend southeast from a chain of volcanoes in the northwest.
 It is divided by several rivers and has many lakes.
 The climate is temperate with two annual rainy seasons.

 Rwanda's population density is the highest in sub-Saharan Africa, but few live in villages or cities.
 Nearly every family lives in a self-contained compound.
 There are three Rwandan ethnic groups: The Tutsis (14 percent) are pastoral, the Hutus (85 percent) are farmers, and the Twa (1 percent) are pygmies.